Landscape and Nursery and Fruit, Vegetable and Organic Horticulture Certificate Programs

-Students in the Department of Horticulture's 2-year programs have one advisor for all their academic and professional needs.
+Students in the Department of Horticulture's Certificate programs have one advisor for all their academic and professional needs.
 Marcus Duck assists students in creating an academic plan of required and elective courses that can be customized to meet the individual's educational and career goals.
 The academic plan includes outlining how prior coursework and transfer credits meet program requirements.
 Marcus also serves as a mentor to help students find professional internships as well as identify career opportunities when they graduate from the program.
 His experience and contacts in the industry can be invaluable to students as they enter the job market.
 Certificate program students are highly encouraged to meet with Marcus periodically throughout each semester to be sure they are on track, and progressing smoothly through the program.

 E-mail Marcus Duck for an advising appointment.